Common Ragwort

-This familiar native plant, with its all yellow flowers from June, is poisonous to livestock, but a most valuable food plant for lepidopterans, especially the orange and black striped caterpillars of the Cinnabar Moth, and attractive to bees
+This familiar native plant, with its all yellow flowers from June, is a valuable food plant for bees, pollinating insects and lepidopterans, especially the orange and black striped caterpillars of the Cinnabar Moth.

 Witches and faeries travel on ragwort stalks.
 Ragwort is astringent, and also makes an emollient poultice for burns, sores, ulcers and inflamed joints.